project-evolve-listserve/home/_posts/2015-12-05-survey-results.md

 ### Design Thinking

 It may not feel like it, but we’re in the first stage of design thinking - we’re learning about ourselves.
-Some trends emerge in the survey - more diversity, less frequent emails, less emails giving life advice.
+Some trends emerge in the survey - more diversity, less frequent emails, fewer emails giving life advice.
 We will eventually brainstorm ideas that meet those needs, but first we *really* need to understand what we want.

 If you’re eager to learn more about design thinking, here are a few good resources to get you started:
 [Design of Everyday Things Ch.
 6][doedt] and [Fast Company Article on David Kelly][fastco]